Towards a Unified Theory of Light Spanners I: Fast (Yet Optimal) Constructions: Introduction

 Our framework is developed in two papers. {\bf The current paper is the first of the two --- \bf it lays the {\em basis of the unified framework} and then applies it to design {\em fast} constructions with {\em optimal lightness}} for several graph classes.
-Our ultimate goal is to bridge the gap in the understanding between light spanners and sparse spanners.
+More specifically, this paper will address the first two shortcomings mentioned above, while the third shortcoming will be addressed by the second paper.
+Our ultimate goal is to bridge the gap in the understanding between light and sparse spanners.
 This gap is very prominent when considering the construction time.
 To exemplify this statement, we next survey results on light spanners in several basic graph classes, focusing mostly on the construction time.
-Subsequently, we present our new constructions, all of which are derived as applications and implications of the unified framework developed in this work; our constructions are significantly faster than the state-of-the-art {\em for every examined graph class}; as will be shown, our runtimes are near-linear or linear and usually optimal.
+Subsequently, we present our new constructions, all of which are derived as applications and implications of the unified framework developed in this work; our constructions are significantly faster than the state-of-the-art {\em for every examined graph class}; as will be shown, our running times are near-linear or linear and usually optimal.